DivNotes/dn-voxel-loader/README.md

   /** The dimensions of the model volume. */
   size: { x: number; y: number; z: number };
   /**
-   * A Sparse Octree containing the voxel data for efficient storage and querying.
+   * A Sparse Octree containing the voxel data for storage and querying.
    * Use methods like `octree.iterateVoxels((x, y, z, data) => ...)` to access voxels.
    * `data` object contains `{ colorIndex: number, materialId?: number }`.
    */